ULW FAQs

 WHAT IS THE BENEFIT TO MY DEPARTMENT/SCHOOL?

-• Student participants will return to the school with a greater awareness of possible career paths in the atmospheric sciences, a better understanding of the professional skills needed, and insights about graduate school.
+• Student participants will return to the school with a greater awareness of possible career paths in the Earth system sciences, a better understanding of the professional skills needed, and insights about graduate school.
 We will encourage them to share these insights with and support their peers at school.

 • Participants develop a national network of peers and scientists who they can connect with their peers back at school.